souphellyeah/Space-Food-Bot/README.md

 The bot is currently being hosted on a raspberry pi with individual scripts for each meal being scheduled at the meal times.
 Probably could have set that up in a much better way but oh well.

-The bot sources its images from folders within the project directory (FOOD_IMAGES and TEMPLATE_IMAGES).
+The bot sources its images from folders within the project directory.
 When it generates an image to post to facebook, this is saved locally as '\_image_generated.png'.
 The bot also reads/writes to a lot of text files for things like food names, file names for images, kilojoule amounts for each food and total kJ intake for the current day, etc.